giomascitelli/temp-deleter/README.md

 In addition to that, to prevent the log file from becoming excessively large over time, each script execution refreshes it.
 Each time the script runs, the log file is updated and overwritten with the most recent information.

-Currently on **Windows**, this script deletes the contents of the following folders:
+Currently, on **Windows**, this script deletes the contents of the following folders:

 ```
 'C:\Windows\Temp',    # System temporary files